Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 Note: You don't have to specify Boolean (TRUE/FALSE) parameters that are FALSE.
 Nor do you have to specify parameters that are empty.

-The /S and /T switches specify original and target workbook respectively, which in this case is the same workbook.
-You can optionally keep the original file unchanged by specifying different files for the original and target.
+The /S and /T switches specify input and output workbook respectively, which in this case is the same workbook.
+You can optionally keep the input workbook unchanged by specifying different files for the input and output.

 EXAMPLE 2 Copy entire worksheet from one workbook to a new workbook

-To copy the "Sheet1" of the workbook "D:\XLSFiles\B.XLS", to a target sheet named "CopyOfSheet1" and placed it in a new workbook "D:\XLSFiles\C.XLS" in front of a sheet named "Summary", the following syntax would be used:
+To copy the "Sheet1" of the workbook "D:\My Data\B.XLS", to a target sheet named "CopyOfSheet1" and placed it in a new workbook "D:\My Data\C.XLS" in front of a sheet named "Summary", the following syntax would be used:

 Command Line Examples: Combine Specified Sheet Data to same or different XLS file